 Clicking on the developer tools link will redirect your browser to the Sandbox.
 To access the Sandbox, please click the sign-up link in the log-in form and proceed to create a new Sandbox account.
 For more details on the account registration process, please read this article.

 SSL.com provides a complete API reference for the SWS API.
-You can click view documentation in the Dashboard to access the SWS API documentation on Apiary.
+You can click view documentation in the Dashboard to access the SWS API documentation.